-Flights diverted as poor weather collides with 5G rollout
+FAA says some planes will be ‘too susceptible’ to 5G interference to be safe

 “Your flight is canceled due to new federal rules to prevent interference between 5G technology and your aircraft,” the message read.
 “We’re urging the federal government to fix these rules.”

-The 5G networks went live Wednesday with buffers around airports.
-Airlines reported few disruptions, but the head of the Regional Airline Association warned that that was mainly because of good weather.
+The 5G networks went live Wednesday with buffers around airports after a prolonged battle that pitted airlines against Verizon and AT&T — which activated the new 5G networks — and the FAA against the Federal Communications Commission.
+Airlines reported few disruptions, but the head of the Regional Airline Association warned that was mainly because of good weather.

 The regional carriers are a critical link in the aviation system, tying smaller airports to major hubs.

-Most of the affected flights Thursday were operated by SkyWest Airlines, a regional carrier that serves Delta Air Lines, American Americans, United Airlines and Alaska Airlines.
-SkyWest didn’t immediately respond to a request for comment on the delays and diversions.
+Many of the affected flights Thursday were operated by SkyWest Airlines, a regional carrier that serves Delta Air Lines, American Americans, United Airlines and Alaska Airlines.

 One of the diverted flights went to Monterey, Calif., and three to San Jose, according to data from Flightradar24.
 A SkyWest flight from Boise bound for San Francisco made loops near Petaluma, Calif., only to be diverted 180 miles to land in Reno, Flightradar24 data show.